isaac-gumbrell/isaac-gumbrell.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Here you'll find links to my past work, resources to help you understand electricity markets, and repositories of powerful modelling software.
-If you'd like some help, flick me an email and lets talk!
+This site is your gateway to:
+- **My Portfolio:** Explore my past projects.
+- **Market Insights:** Access resources designed to simplify the complexities of energy systems and markets.
+- **Powerful Tools:** Discover modeling software and frameworks that empower data-driven decision-making.